jmaxwilson/iOS-shortcuts/README.md

 # iOS-shortcuts
-This repo contain useful shortcuts for the iOS 12 [Shortcuts](https://itunes.apple.com/us/app/shortcuts/id915249334) app that I have created to script and simplify common tasks.
+This repo contains useful shortcuts for the iOS 12 [Shortcuts](https://itunes.apple.com/us/app/shortcuts/id915249334) app that I have created to script and simplify common tasks.
 To install them on your iOS device, open the install link on your device using Safari.

 ## Shortcuts